buxlabs/abstract-syntax-tree/README.md

 #### template

 The function converts the input to an equivalent abstract syntax tree representation.
+The function uses a `<%= %>` syntax to insert nodes.

+You can also use standard javascript types and they're going to be transformed automatically.

 ```js
 const { template } = require("abstract-syntax-tree")